 In a recent Instagram story an influencer who has 100,000 followers shared that when she has a sponsored story and is forced to display #AD in the text overlay, her swipe ups (clickthroughs) usually total 25.
 When she just organically shares something about a product the swipe ups come in closer to 400.
 That's more than 10x.
 The cost per click comparison here for a sponsored post is completely disproportionate when you compare product cost to sponsored post cost.
-In discussions with other influencers we confirmed that this was not abnormal at all.
+In discussions with other influencers, we confirmed that this was not abnormal at all.
 Under this logic, we recommend adding the following strategy to your book launch.

-Launching with a large number of influencers or micro influencers and asking them to post about your book by simply sending them a copy of the book is not a new strategy.
+Secure a large number of influencers or micro influencers (<50,000 followers) and asking them to post about your book by simply sending them a copy of the book is not a new strategy.
 Companies like ProductWind even offer this kind of launch service exclusively.
-It's like $25K though.
+It's like $25K for 50 influencers.
 Even paying for a large list of influencers to post at the same time is not uncommon.
-It's not a bad strategy.
+This is not a bad strategy.
 Do it, if you can afford it.

-So how can we break through the white noise, inspire influencers and fascinate their audience??
+So how can we break through the white noise, inspire influencers, and fascinate their audience?
 By gamifying the post!

 To create inspiration, our idea is to ship a total of 5 books to an influencer.
 One unwrapped and 4 packed and sealed ready for to be dropped in the mail.
 The return address and postage prepaid on each.
 This way we're setting the influencer up to give 4 copies away to their audience.
 The only thing they'll need to add is the shipping address.
 We also include in this shipment a very well branded professionally printed instruction guide for a giveaway.
 Fingers crossed that they use it, but it makes it easier for the influencer.
 If they don't want to read your book, they’ll still need to say something about it to their followers, so you’ll want to include a brief about the book in the print out.
 For affordable design work on this kind of thing go to Fiverr and find a freelancer.
 Make it branded and high quality.

 This idea is actionable, fast to implement, & cost effective.
 And most importantly, different.
 You need to create a buzz by getting your book into the hands of readers.
 Give it a try and watch your online word of mouth grow.

-The best way to ensure that your book is promoted through an influencer is to pay for them to promote it.
+The best way to ensure that your book is promoted through an influencer is to pay them to promote it.
 Otherwise you're just shipping out product and crossing your fingers.
 As mentioned a company called ProductWind has built their business on these kinds of influencer campaigns and we know for a fact they work.

 This is not a plug for ProductWind, but if you look at their site you see case study after case study where the brand launches with 50+ influencers posting about the product and BOOM their sales explode.
 Now these companies need to make money so they charge a premium.
-What you could get done for maybe $15K, they charge something like $25k.
+What you could get done for maybe $15K on your own, they charge something like $25k.
 But honestly it's not a bad deal because (as you'll see when we explain how to set these things up) it is a LOT of work to get going.